Switching From PC to Mac

 Moving your files

-Perhaps the most crucial aspect of changing to any new computer is the migration of your files from one to the other.
-These files might include documents, music, and photos, but it doesn’t really matter what they are: your Mac will automatically recognize almost all of them.
+Perhaps the most crucial aspect of changing to any new computer is migrating your files from one to the other.
+These files might include documents, music, and photos, but it doesn’t matter what they are: your Mac will automatically recognize almost all of them.

 You have several ways to transfer your files.
 You can